 So, when you place your baby into the crib which is clean and has no distractions in front of little eyes, you are teaching the child that this is the perfect place for sleep.

 You are not leaving much space for distractions and that creates a perfect sleep environment.

-A cooler room for baby allows better quality sleep.
-Helping a baby’s body get to the lower temperature faster can encourage deeper sleep and can help baby fall asleep quicker.
+A cooler room for the baby allows better quality sleep.
+Helping a baby’s body get to the lower temperature faster can encourage deeper sleep and can help the baby fall asleep quicker.

 There are risks linking Sudden Infant Death Syndrome (SIDS) with overheating.
 If a room is too warm or a baby is overdressed, it may cause an increased metabolic rate in babies which could cause them to lose control of their breathing.

 I advise you to use a sleep sack instead of a blanket.
-Even though swaddling with the blanket is a common way to keep baby warm at night, it is still safer to use a wearable blanket like a sleep sack.
+Even though swaddling with a blanket is a common way to keep a baby warm at night, it is still safer to use a wearable blanket like a sleep sack.